-St Mary's RC Primary School, Harrington is a Roman Catholic Voluntary Aided School with accommodation for 155 children.
+St Mary's RC Primary School, Harrington is a Roman Catholic Voluntary Aided School with accommodation for 210 children in the main school and 26 in the Nursery.
 It was built to replace the original 19th century building in Church Road Harrington.

 The school serves the parish of Christ the Good Shepherd Workington which includes the areas of Harrington, Distington, Branthwaite and Lowca.
 Pupils who are not members of the parish and other Christian denominations are also accepted with the approval of the Governors.
 At this moment in time approximately 74% of our pupils are from other Christian denominations.